educredentials/urlflatine/README.md

 The service has only one component, which is the HTTP server.
 It has only one endpoint, which is the `/digest` endpoint.
 This endpoint accepts a URL as a query parameter and returns a multibase multihash of the resource at that URL.

-## OpenAPI documentation

-TODO: create an OpenAPI json or YAML describing the service.

 ## CLI

 TODO: create a commandline runner that can be used to calculate a multibase multihash of a url.